top of page

 Risk Management

 We understand that investing in derivatives can be seen as risky.
 The core of our strategy has long been used by options traders and investment professionals.
-Our unique position and stable results (more than 95% of our net monthly returns are positive over the period 2005-2020) are a result of our unique risk management system that we have developed, based on econometric models and clear risk indicators keeps our risk low.
+Our position is a result of our risk management system that we have developed, based on econometric models and clear risk indicators.
 Strict rules, no emotions, no exceptions.

 We apply our risk framework to protect our investors’ capital.
 But we are also supervised ourselves, by an independent Depositary that protects the interests of Apple Tree Fund investors.
 In addition, the Depositary is the legal owner of the Fund’s assets invested by the investors.
 We, the Fund Manager, only have access to these assets for the purpose of managing them within our mandate.